AymenSekhri/ISC-Website/README.md

 - Frontend  for "Download Study Materials" page.
 - Adding more styles to the error retured by the server when there is an error with signup and login forms.
 - Fixing the navigation bar (there is a little more margin in the left)

-Server Side :
+- Fixing the lag in the siliding bar on the home page Server Side :

 - Backend for "Edit User Informations" page.